-If you read one series of novels in your life, this should be it:.
+If you read one series of novels in your life, this should be it: Masters of Rome.
 Other writers whom I adore are: Ian Irvine (Three Worlds, not Runcible Jones); Jasper Fforde, whose truly amazing debut "The Eyre Affair" made Bronte and Dickens bearable; Timothy Zahn, an sf writer who manages to avoid contrived plots involving the words "warp space"; Marcus Tullius Cicero (he's a pompus git, but his speeches are extraordinary) and Erwin Rommel, the only write whose textbook I couldn't put down.

 My shamelessly nerdy historical OTPs:

 Aeneas/Dido: There are several inscriptions from early Roman times about "Lar Aeineas" which is the Greek spelling but whether Dido was factual is anyone's guess.